mehimself/GP-vuex-starter/README.md

 The .body attributes in state.js accept HTML

+---
 ##### _Quotation Marks_

-There are three types of quotation marks for strings:
+wThere are three types of quotation marks for strings:
   - single quote ' holds a single line of string and can be escaped with \
   - double quotes " are equivalent to ' and conventient for single line strings
   - the new ` allows for complex strings that span over multiple lines without and even supports ${embedded expressions}

+---

 ## Build Setup

+This build requires NodeJS v10.16.0.
+It is not yet compatible with newer Node versions.

 ``` bash
 # install dependencies